tetyanaloskutova/remote-works/docs/gettingstarted/superuser.rst

 Creating an Administrator Account
 =================================

-Saleor is a Django application so you can create your master account using the following command:
+Remote-works is a Django application so you can create your master account using the following command:

 .. code-block:: console